-The Site is visually well contained by existing landscape features, meaning proposed residential devleopment could potentially be accommodated with little or no visual impact, assuming a sensitive masterplan response.
-The A46, which sits within a cutting, bounds the Site to the east with well vegetated embankments consisting of mature trees and shrubbery, providing not only a physical but also a visual barrier to land to the east.
+The Site is reasonably well contained by existing landscape features, meaning proposed residential development could potentially be accommodated with limited visual impact, assuming a sensitive landscape-led masterplan response with lower density development planned at the outer outer fringes.
+The A46, which sits elevated in part, bounds the Site to the east and has extensive vegetation along its embankment.
+This not only provides a physical barrier but also a visual barrier to land to the east which includes Stoneleigh Abbey Registered Park and Garden.